AEADataEditor/aeadataeditor.github.io/_guidance/sharing-restricted-data.md

 The AEA Data Editor is an employee of an educational institution, not the AEA itself (see [main page](https://aeadataeditor.github.io/) for the current AEA Data Editor's affiliation).
 Thus, all access rights are constrained by rules at that educational institution.

-- If an NDA needs to be signed, the use of [Cornell’s Individual Standard Non-Disclosure Agreement](https://researchservices.cornell.edu/resources/individual-standard-non-disclosure-agreement-nda) is the most time-efficient.
+- If an NDA needs to be signed, the use of [Cornell’s Individual Standard Non-Disclosure Agreement](https://researchservices.cornell.edu/resources/individual-standard-non-disclosure-agreement-nda) (as of 2021) is the most time-efficient.
 Deviations thereof may need approval by the host institution's office of sponsored research and may delay signature of the agreement.

 - If the AEA Data Editor needs to request the data from the original data provider independently, you should provide enough information to fill out all required forms.